wavefrontHQ/docs/pages/doc/query_language_metadata_functions.md

 ```
 aliasSource(expression, [metric|source|{tagk, <pointTagKey>},] "regexSearchPattern","replacementPattern")
 ```
-- `expression` - This parameter represents the underlying ts() expression that you'd like to extract a piece of information from.
+- `expression` - The ts() expression to extract a piece of information from.
-- `[metric|source|{tagk, <pointTagKey>},]` - This parameter enables the user to specify which set of data to extract a node from for the purpose of renaming one or more sources. {tagk, `<pointTagKey>`} is used if you'd like to extract a node from an existing point tag value.
+- `[metric|source|{tagk, <pointTagKey>},]` - Which set of data to extract a node from for the purpose of renaming one or more sources. {tagk, `<pointTagKey>`} is used if you want to extract a node from an existing point tag value.
 To use this approach, enter tagk followed by a specific `<pointTagKey>` name.
-For example, if you have point tag Region=us-west-2b, and you'd like to use its value to replace the source name, then you would enter tagk, Region followed by regEx patterns.
-If an option (metric, source, tagk) is not explicitly entered, then the option is set to source by default.
+For example, if you have point tag `Region=us-west-2b`, and you want to use its value to replace the source name, then you would enter `tagk, Region` followed by regEx patterns.
+If an option (metric, source, tagk) is not explicitly entered, then the option is set to `source` by default.
-- `"regexSearchPattern"` - This parameter refers to a regular expression pattern to match against the extraction node specified above (source is the default).
+- `"regexSearchPattern"` - A regular expression pattern to match against the extraction node specified above (source is the default).
-- `"replacementPattern"` - This parameter contains the replacement string.
+- `"replacementPattern"` - The replacement string.
 If capturing groups were used in the regexSearchPattern, they can be referred to as "$1", "$2", etc.

 ### Regex Examples
 We repeat the same examples from the zeroBasedNodeIndex approach.